 Deep-sea exploration, nodule collection, and processing is an emerging industry, and our ability to implement our strategy requires effective planning and management control systems.
 Our plans may place a significant strain on our management and on our operational, financial and personnel resources.
 As such, our future growth and prospects will depend on our ability to manage this growth and to continue to expand and improve operational, financial and management information and quality control systems on a timely basis, while at the same time maintaining effective cost controls.
-Any failure to expand and improve operational, financial and management information and quality control systems in line with our growth could have a material adverse effect on our business, financial condition and results of operations.
+Any failure to expand and improve operational, financial and results of operations.
 There are also risks associated with establishing and maintaining systems of internal controls.